Eighth Avenue / Melrose

 Not far from downtown, antique stores line both sides of Eighth Avenue South.
 A collector’s haven, the area has become known as a premier antiques district.
 Monthly, a local auction house in the center of the district at Douglas Corner opens its doors for one night of auctioning mayhem to a standing-room-only crowd.

-You’ll find a dozen shops on Eighth featuring fine antiques at stores like Á la Maison, the Corduroy Horse, and Fine Offerings Antiques to eclectic stores like Pre-To-Post Modern, Classic Modern, FLIP, and Cane-Ery Antique Mall.
+You’ll find a dozen shops on Eighth featuring fine antiques at stores like Á la Maison, the Corduroy Horse, and Fine Offerings Antiques to eclectic stores like Pre-To-Post Modern, Classic Modern, and FLIP.

 Voted the “Best Thai Restaurant in Nashville” by the Nashville Scene, The Smiling Elephant serves authentic Thai cuisine.
 From rice paper rolls and steamed dumplings to Pad Thai and Thai fried rice, The Smiling Elephant prides themselves in their recipes and flavors.